 For example, I’ve seen some of THE most legitimate and ethical marketers online being labelled a ‘scammer’ for the most ridiculous reasons.
 Some complaints really do come down to the complainants lack of knowledge on how things work in the online business world and skepticism from past experiences.
 Sometimes people will buy a product and do nothing with it, then call out whoever created the product as a scammer.

 The cold hard truth is, if you’re not getting hated on by someone (especially in this space) you are doing something wrong!
 I recommend using your own judgement when it comes to evaluating complaints from other.
 Sometimes they are founded, sometimes they are not.
 Look for common ‘themes’ in the comments and how much weight they should hold in your decision making process.

-The above example is taken from a program I reviewed called 'My Online Business Machine' which was absolutely FULL of misleading hype.
-The guy in the left was supposedly earning over $11k per month right after joining the program.
-He said the whole thing was quick and easy.
-The reality is he was being paid to say these things since he is an actor.
-Nothing against the actor himself since he is getting paid to do a job, but it does show you the kinds of tactics gurus are using.. read full review.
+The above example is taken from a program I reviewed a while ago which was absolutely full of misleading hype.
+Nothing against the actor himself since he is getting paid to do a job, but it does show you the kinds of tactics gurus are using.